Ria Bock

 HIV is a major factor in maternal and child mortality in Namibia, where it contributes to 59% of maternal deaths in the country, and 14% of infant deaths.
 About 250,000 people live with the virus in Namibia.
 The country also has the fourth-highest prevalence of tuberculosis in the world, and almost half of those infected are HIV-positive.

-IntraHealth’s UTAP focuses on regions with the highest HIV prevalence rates: Kavango, Khomas, Ohangwena, Omusati, and Oshikoto.
+The Namibia National Strategy aimed to reduce new infections and AIDS-related deaths by 50% each by 2017 so IntraHealth’s UTAP focused on regions with the highest HIV prevalence rates: Kavango, Khomas, Ohangwena, Omusati, and Oshikoto.

 Where: | Namibia |

-Dates: | 2015 to 2019 |
+Dates: | to |

 Funder: | USAID |